-Chair message 3
+Chair's message 3

-CEO message 4
+CEO's message 4

 Economic overview 5

 Highlights of the year 6

 Report on Programme Outcomes 8

 Attracting business, investment and talent 9

 Strengthening innovation 17

 Building business capability 21

 Building sector scale and connectedness 23

 Developing the workforce 28

 Report on Statement of Intent measures 29

 Statement of Intent measures 30

 Financial Statements 35

-Board Members and Company Directory 64
+Independent auditor's report 65

-Board Members 65
+Board Members 69

-Company Directory 67
+Company Directory 71

-CHAIR MESSAGE
+CHAIR'S MESSAGE

-The 2013-14 year has been a positive one for the Grow Wellington Group (which includes Creative HQ, Lightning Lab, Education Wellington and Film Wellington).
+The 2013/14 year has been a positive one for the Grow Wellington Group (which includes Creative HQ, Lightning Lab, Education Wellington and Film Wellington).
 It has seen a number of important changes and some consolidation of activities.
-The Group has now had its first full year under a revised Wellington Regional Strategy and as a co-supplier (along with Positively Wellington Tourism) to Wellington City Council in delivering the early stages of its Destination Wellington initiative.
+The Group has now had its first full year under a revised Wellington Regional Strategy and as a co-supplier (along with Positively Wellington Tourism) to Wellington City Council in delivering the Destination Wellington initiative.